anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 These examples are folded according to {{RFC8792}} Single Backslash rule.

-## Example Pledge Voucher-Request - PVR (from Pledge to Registrar-Agent)
+## Example Pledge-Voucher-Request - PVR (from Pledge to Registrar-Agent)

 The following is an example request sent from a Pledge to the Registrar-Agent, in "General JWS JSON Serialization".
 The message size of this PVR is: 4649 bytes